 Forecasting, budgeting, and performing both variance analysis and financial analysis

-The average salary for business analysts in 2021 in the United States is $79,599, according to Indeed.
-Salaries can range from $57,599 to $108,580, depending on the company, location, and amount of experience the business analyst has .
+The average salary for business analysts in December 2021 in the United States is $77,218, according to Glassdoor .
+Your exact salary will vary depending on the company, location, and amount of experience you have.

 The demand for business analysts has increased in recent years and is projected to continue.
-The US Bureau of Labor Statistics (BLS) projects job growth between 2019-2029 for similar roles to range from 7 percent (computer systems analysts) to 25 percent (operations research analysts) [2, 3].
+The US Bureau of Labor Statistics (BLS) projects job growth between 2020 and 2030 for similar roles to range from seven percent (computer systems analysts) to 25 percent (operations research analysts) [2, 3].
 Other related job titles include management analyst and operations analyst—both of which perform duties similar to business analysts.

-Becoming a business analyst may require gaining skills and credentials applicable to the work.
+Becoming a business analyst may require gaining skills and credentials applicable to the work and the industry you're interested in.
 Coursework, certifications, or degrees can each aid your path to a job as a business analyst.